-The purpose of the experiments described in section 4 is to reproduce the main features of geodynamics and of observed seismicity in the Italian area.
+The experiments described in section 4 aim to reproduce the main features of observed seismicity, by taking into account the basic geodynamic and structural elements of the Italian area.
 We tested various hypotheses by changing the input parameters of the model.
-The variation of the velocities of the boundary blocks and of the underlying medium (experiments 1-4) allows us to check the influence of different tectonic forces on the geodynamics and seismicity of the study area, while the variation of the parameters controlling the rheology of the fault zones and block bottoms (experiments 5 and 6) allows us to fit, with the synthetic seismicity, several relevant features of the observed one.
+The variation of the velocities of the boundary blocks and of the underlying medium (experiments 1-4) allows us to check the influence of different tectonic forces on the seismicity and on the block kinematics in the study area.
+The variation of the parameters controlling the rheology of the fault zones and block bottoms (experiments 5 and 6), in agreement with the available information concerning the structural models, permits reproduction of several relevant features of the observed seismicity.

-When only the movement of the boundary blocks representing the African plate is specified (Experiment 1), it is impossible to reproduce the directions of the block motions and the distribution of the synthetic epicenters like those known from the observations.
+When only the movement of the boundary blocks representing the African plate is specified (Experiment 1), it is impossible to obtain the distribution of the synthetic epicenters and the directions of the block motions like those known from the observations.
 Decreasing the thickness of the structure (Experiment 2) increases the difference between synthetic and observed seismicity.

-In Experiment 3 we assume the existence of an additional factor influencing the overall movement in the region under study: the probable global westward drift of the lithosphere relative to the asthenosphere (or eastward drift of the asthenosphere relative to the lithosphere) as suggested by Doglioni et al, (1999b), who showed that the subduction zones surrounding the Adriatic plate is consistent with the existence of a mantle wedge (Panza et al., 2003).
-We introduce the movement of the Adria plate, simulating a rotation around the pole in the Western Alps (Meletti et al., 2000), with direction in agreement with the configuration of the mantle wedge proposed by Doglioni et al, (1999b).
+In Experiment 3 we assume the existence of an additional factor influencing the overall movement in the region under study: the probable global westward drift of the lithosphere relative to the asthenosphere (or eastward drift of the asthenosphere relative to the lithosphere) as suggested by DOGLIONI et al. (1999b), who showed that the subduction zones surrounding the Adriatic plate are consistent with the existence of a mantle wedge (PANZA et al., 2003).
+We introduce the movement of the Adria plate, simulating a rotation around the pole in the Western Alps (MELETTI et al., 2000), with direction in agreement with the configuration of the mantle wedge proposed by DOGLIONI et al. (1999b).
 The resulting movements of the blocks and synthetic seismicity become more similar to the observations than in Experiment 1.
-This fact can be interpreted as a confirmation that the Adriatic plate is an independent microplate (Battaglia et al., 2004).
+This fact can be interpreted as a confirmation that the Adriatic plate is an independent microplate (BATTAGLIA et al., 2004).